The index of centralizers of elements of reductive Lie algebras: Introduction

 \begin{theo}[\cite{Bol}, Theorems 2.1 and 3.2] There is a Poisson-commutative family of polynomial functions on $\g^*$, constructed by the argument shift method, such that its restriction to $G.x$ contains $\frac{1}{2} \dim (G.x)$ algebraically independent functions if and only if $\ind \g^x = \ind \g$. \end{theo}

-Motivated by the preceding result of Bolsinov, A.G.~Elashvili formulated the conjecture: $\ind\g^x=\rk\g$ for all $x\in\g^*$, where $\rk\g$ is the rank of $\g$.
-Elashvili's conjecture also appears in the following problem: Is the algebra S$(\g^x)^{\g^x}$ of invariants in $\es S{\g^{x}}$ under the adjoint action a polynomial algebra?
+Denote by $\rk\g$ the rank of $\g$.
+Motivated by the preceding result of Bolsinov, A.G.~Elashvili formulated a conjecture: \begin{conj}[Elashvili] Let $\g$ be a reductive Lie algebra.
+Then $\ind\g^x=\rk\g$ for all $x\in\g^*$. \end{conj} Elashvili's conjecture also appears in the following problem: Is the algebra S$(\g^x)^{\g^x}$ of invariants in $\es S{\g^{x}}$ under the adjoint action a polynomial algebra?
 This question was formulated by A.~Premet in~\cite[Conjecture 0.1]{PPY}.
-After that, O.~Yakomiva discovered a counterexample~\cite{Y3}, but the question remains very interesting.
-As an example, under certain hypothesis, and under the condition that Elashvili's conjecture holds, the algebra of invariants S$(\g^x)^{\g^x}$ is polynomial in $\rk\g$ variables, \cite[Theorem 0.3]{PPY}.
+After that, O.~Yakimova discovered a counterexample~\cite{Y3}, but the question remains very interesting.
+As an example, under certain hypothesis and under the condition that Elashvili's conjecture holds, the algebra of invariants S$(\g^x)^{\g^x}$ is polynomial in $\rk\g$ variables, \cite[Theorem 0.3]{PPY}.